 - Follow the calendar and daily schedule of the cooperating school.
 This pertains to in-service days, orientation days, conference days and holidays. - Provide the university supervisor with a complete classroom schedule. - Clear every absence and its reason with the cooperating teacher by direct personal contact or a phone call.
 Send a follow-up email to the cooperating teacher, the supervisor and Education Program director.
 Be sure to speak directly with the university supervisor if an observation is scheduled on the day of the absence.
-The director of teacher education will determine if any absences will be made up. - Establish positive working relationships with all personnel in the cooperating school and with the university supervisor. - Perform the same teaching and non-teaching duties as the cooperating teacher.
+The director of teacher education will determine if any absences will be made up. - If a school district suspends face-to-face instruction for any reason, student teachers will continue with the placement and all teaching requirements using the instructional modality adopted by the school district. - Establish positive working relationships with all personnel in the cooperating school and with the university supervisor. - Perform the same teaching and non-teaching duties as the cooperating teacher.
 This includes attending faculty meetings, parent-teacher conferences, staff development programs, extracurricular functions, etc. - Design and implement instruction.
 Lesson and unit plans must be prepared according to the school's template and submitted to the cooperating teacher prior to implementation.
 Two lesson plans following the Pitt-Bradford format must be submitted each week to the university supervisor. - Prepare a time log for each week.
 An electronic version has been developed and should be used.
 The time logs are cumulative; the final page should contain the total of all hours.
 Provide time logs to the university supervisor. - Schedule formal observation and conference periods with both the cooperating teacher and university supervisor. - Successfully complete all professional tasks assigned by the cooperating teacher and university supervisor. - Demonstrate skills to be a reflective practitioner.
 Self-evaluate all lessons on a daily basis.
 Use feedback offered by the cooperating teacher and university supervisor. - Maintain a student teaching binder that includes: lesson plans; unit plans; lesson reflections; evaluations, etc. From the binder, develop a professional portfolio. - Attempt to schedule a mock interview with the cooperating school's principal during each placement.